 Love the Land

-For the last four years, we have hosted Love the Land, a benefit concert featuring words from our leadership, stories from farmers, and musical performances by renowned local artists from Dave Matthews to True Loves to Colin Meloy of The Decemberists.
+For the last four years, we have hosted Love the Land, a fundraising event featuring local music, words from our leadership, stories from farmers, and more.
+We have hosted renowned local artists from Dave Matthews to True Loves to Colin Meloy of The Decemberists.
 Hundreds of guests turn out for this event each year, which is typically hosted on a farm or another beautiful outdoor space in the Seattle area in the fall.
+Sign up for The Crop for the latest updates.

 Love the Land wouldn’t be possible without the support of our corporate sponsors.
 Want to learn more about how to partner with us on Love the Land 2024?
-Email our Co-Director of Development Claudia Lewis at firstname.lastname@example.org.
+Visit our corporate support page.

 Friends & Farms Fun Run